PierreZ/pierrezemb.fr/content/posts/diving-into-etcd-linearizable/index.md

 		nr.notify(nil)
 ```

-The first part is a safety measure to makes sure that the applied index is lower that the index stored in `ReadState`.
+The first part is a safety measure to makes sure the applied index is lower that the index stored in `ReadState`.
 And then finally we are unlocking all pending reads 🤩

 ## One more thing: Follower read

-We went through `stepLeader` a lot, be there is something interesting in [`stepFollower`](https://github.com/etcd-io/etcd/blob/26b89fd418d4be64034fab3fb05dd9b1723aa32b/raft/raft.go#L1320):
+We went through `stepLeader` a lot, be there is something interesting in [`stepFollower`](https://github.com/etcd-io/etcd/blob/v4.3.13/raft/raft.go#L1320):
 ```go
 	case pb.MsgReadIndex:
 		if r.lead == None {